SNIA/Swordfish-Powershell-Toolkit/README.md

 # Windows PowerShell Toolkit for Swordfish
 The PowerShell Toolkit for Swordfish provides a basic framework for querying resources from the [SNIA API Emulator](https://github.com/SNIA/Swordfish-API-Emulator).

-The SNIASwordFish PowerShell Module can be used with Microsoft Windows, Windows Server or Linux.
-Below is an example of a connected SwordFish target being used with Mac, PowerShell for Linux (v6.1).
+The SNIASwordFish PowerShell Module can be used with Microsoft Windows, Windows Server, macOS or Linux.
+Below is an example of a connected SwordFish target being used with macOS and PowerShell for Linux (v6.1).

 ![SNIASwordFish Example with PowerShell for Linux](https://github.com/SNIA/Swordfish-Powershell-Toolkit/blob/barkz-patch-1/SNIASwordFish_pwsh.png)